xamarin/xamarin-forms-samples/UserInterface/Styles/MonkeyAppCSS/README.md

 ---
 name: Monkey App (CSS)
 description: This sample demonstrates how to use CSS to perform basic styling in a Xamarin.Forms app.
-For more information about this sample see Styling Xamarin.Forms Applications using Cascading Style Sheets.
 topic: sample
 languages:
 - csharp